Mal-coder007/Mal-coder007/README.md

 [![MasterHead](https://1.bp.blogspot.com/-7A4WynwLsMw/XbBpCXG8fHI/AAAAAAAAMt4/uOa1bpLskYgrwGbllhSu2SDj_Mig8SXJQCLcBGAsYHQ/s1600/2000_600px.gif)](https://rishavchanda.io)
 # 🏄‍♂️ Opeyemi David

-I'm a FrontEnd developer and Web3 Enthusiast building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.I'm also a tech entuhusiast and avid gamer wth experience in detecting glitches,assisting in game development in games ranging from Atari to SEGA Genesis to Modern PC,Console and Andriod.
+I'm a FrontEnd developer and a Web3 Enthusiast building my version of the digital world one step at a time.
+All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.I'm also a tech entuhusiast and avid gamer with experience in detecting glitches, assisting in development of games ranging from Atari to SEGA Genesis to Modern PC,Console and Andriod.
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">

    <p align="left">